wpietri/sucks/README.md

 ```

 I run mine from my crontab, but I didn't want it to clean every day,
-so it also has a mode where it randomly decide to run or not based on
+so it also has a mode where it randomly decides to run or not based on
 a frequency you give it.
 My crontab entry looks like this:

 ```